llorencroma/DJIDroneIDspoofer/README.md

 `$ sudo ./interface-monitor.sh <interface-name>`

 ### 1. Spoof a single DroneID
-If you have an XBOX controller, you will be able to control: latitude, longitude, pilot longitude, pilot latitude, speed, altitude and yaw (where the aircraft is pointing to).
+If you have an XBOX controller or keyboard, you will be able to control: latitude, longitude, pilot longitude, pilot latitude, speed, altitude and yaw (where the aircraft is pointing to).
 Otherwise, keyboard arrow can be used to modify latitude and longitude.

 `$ sudo python3 main.py -i <interface-name> `